EDITORIAL: Looking ahead involves a little looking backward - BC Local News

 It is our hope that dialogue is what keeps us on our toes, digging to the heart of what matters most to you.

-In an age when not every community can say it has a newspaper, it is our honour and privilege that you continue to choose the News to keep you informed.
+In an age when not every community can say it has a newspaper, it is our honour and privilege that you continue to choose the Gazette to keep you informed.